-How the matter was addressed in our audit

-In view of the significance of the matter we applied the following audit procedures:

-- Assessed compliance of the Company's policies in respect of revenue recognition with the applicable accounting standards; - b) Evaluated the design and implementation and tested operating effectiveness of key internal controls around revenue recognition and recording of contract costs; - Selected a sample of contracts to test, based on the below mentioned criteria: - significant revenue recognised during the year; or - significantly high, low or - negative profit margins. - d) For these selected contracts, we have assessed the estimated costs to complete, variations in contract price and contract costs and the adequacy of provision for penalties / liquidated damages arising from customer disputes.
-This assessment included: - verification / reviewed the executed version of contracts and its amendments for key terms and milestones to verify the estimated total revenue and costs to complete and / or any changes thereto; - compared costs incurred with Company's estimates of costs incurred to date to identify significant variation and evaluated whether those variations have been considered appropriately in estimating the remaining costs to complete the contracts; - appropriate cut-off procedures for determination of revenue in the correct reporting period; - compared revenue recorded during the year with the underlying contracts, milestones achieved and invoices raised on the customers; - inquiries with the project and commercial departments about significant changes to estimated total revenue and costs to complete and settlement and recoverability of contract related receivables; - sighted the correspondence with customers around recoverability of claims and penalties / liquidated damages. - e) Considered the adequacy of disclosures made in Note 2(d)(i) to the Company's standalone Ind-AS financial statements in respect of these judgments and estimates.
+The Key Audit Matter Hov v the matter was addressed in our audit Revenue from works contracts represents significant amount of the total revenue from operations of the In view of the significance of the matter we applied the following audit procedures: Company.
+Revenue from these contracts is recognised on a) Assessed compliance of the Company's policies in respect of revenue recognition with the applicable accounting standards; satisfaction of the performance obligations over a period of time and in accordance with the requirements of relevant accounting standards. b) Evaluated the design and implementation and tested operating effectiveness of key internal controls around revenue recognition and recording of contract costs; Revenue recognition involves significant estimates related to measurement of costs for completion, valuation of claims and penalties / liquidated damages c) Selected a sample of contracts to test, based on the below mentioned criteria: and in turn evaluation of the related receivables and - significant revenue recognised during the year; or liabilities at each reporting date.
+Penalties / liquidated damages specified in the contracts are inherent in the - significantly high, low or determination of transaction price and forms part of - negative profit margins. variable consideration.
+Overstatement of revenue is considered to be a significant audit risk as revenue is the key driver of returns to investors and incentives linked to performance for a reporting period.
+Due to significant judgment involved in the estimation of the total revenue, costs to complete and the revenue that should be recognized and significant audit risk of overstatement, we have considered measurement of contract revenue as a key audit matter. d) For these selected contracts, we have assessed the estimated costs to complete, variations in contract price and contract costs and the adequacy of provision for penalties / liquidated damages arising from customer disputes.
+This assessment included: verification / reviewed the executed version of contracts and its amendments for key terms and milestones to verify the estimated total revenue and costs to complete and / or any changes thereto; compared costs incurred with Company's estimates of costs incurred to date to identify significant variation and evaluated whether those variations have been considered appropriately in estimating the remaining costs to complete the contracts; revenue in the correct reporting period; compared revenue recorded during the year with the underlying contracts, milestones achieved and invoices raised on the customers; inquiries with the project and commercial departments about significant changes to estimated total revenue and costs to complete and settlement and recoverability of contract related receivables; sighted the correspondence with customers around recoverability of claims and penalties / liquidated damages. e) Considered the adequacy of disclosures made in Note 2(d)(i)

+considered the adequacy of disclosures made in Note 2(d)(i) to the Company's standalone Ind-AS financial statements in respect of these judgments and estimates.